Piracy versus Monopoly in the Market for Conspicuous Consumption

 University of London, Royal Holloway College - Department of Economics

-When luxury purchases signal buyers' incomes, a monopoly provider of the luxury good can deliver the signals with greater efficiency than competitive providers.
-Specifically, if new entrants are permitted to sell counterfeit goods at competitive prices, consumers will have to buy larger quantities of luxury goods to transmit the same signal, thereby creating inefficiency.
+When luxury purchases signal buyers' incomes, a monopoly provider of a luxury good can deliver the signals with greater efficiency than competitive providers.
+If new entrants sell counterfeit goods at competitive prices, consumers will have to buy larger quantities of luxury goods to transmit the same signal, thereby creating inefficiency.
 And new entrants will in fact cause competitive prices to prevail when they produce indistinguishable replicas of existing luxury goods which causes prices to fall the furthest.
 Pooling, where agents do not signal, can deliver a welfare improvement over the separation that occurs under classical monopoly and competition.
 But only a powerful monopoly that can determine which goods are marketed can enforce this outcome.
 Finally, there is a trade-off among the goods that can serve as income signals: the goods that signal efficiently display a large gap between between marginal cost and the price a monopoly charges, but the same goods offer the greatest rewards to counterfeiting.
-When agents signal using the quality rather than the quantity of the good they buy, a monopolist may decide to offer a narrow menu of qualities that forces consumers to pool.
-Pooling can be welfare-enhancing in this case but it will lead to inefficiently high costs.

 Number of Pages in PDF File: 34